kutayozcann/LibraryManagementSystem/README.md

 - **Create.cshtml**: Form for adding a new author.
 - **Edit.cshtml**: Form for editing an existing author.
 - **Delete.cshtml**: Confirmation page for deleting an author.

-## Contributing
-Contributions are welcome!
-If you'd like to contribute, please fork the repository and create a pull request.
-Feel free to open an issue for suggestions or bug reports.

-## License
-This project is licensed under the MIT License.
-See the LICENSE file for details.